-The uncertainty surrounding the design of the new system of business rates retention combined with the Government's Fair Funding Review of local government finance presents a changeable and challenging environment in which to operate and plan for the medium term.
-The Fair Funding Review will propose changes in the distribution methodology for the allocation of resources across local government.
-The implications of this could potentially be significant for the Council although we do not expect to learn the outcomes from the review until later in 2021/22.
-As a result the Council's current Medium Term Financial Plan is underpinned by assumptions linked to resources which may differ significantly.
+The uncertainty surrounding the above elements of the local government finance system presents a changeable and challenging environment in which to operate and plan for the medium term.
+As a result the Council's current Medium Term Financial Plan may be underpinned by assumptions linked to resources which could differ significantly in reality going forward.